Mechanical Engineering

 0

-What you would do:
+What would you do?

-Researching the structure and mechanics of devices
+Research the structure and mechanics of devices

-Designing prototypes on computers
+Design prototypes on computers

-Testing potential designs for reliability and strength
+Test potential designs for reliability and strength

-Overseeing factories and testing centers
+Oversee factories and testing centers

-Investigating and diagnosing broken systems
+Investigate and diagnosing broken systems

-Relationship toclimate change
+Relationship to climate change

 Mechanical engineering is the key to renewable energy, efficient systems, and more